 Yes, bears!
 One even tore open our bag with our Camelbak hydration packs and left a few paw prints on our van while we were camping there.

 You can also give a new experience to your kids here by introducing them to white water rafting or enjoy time helping them with their Junior Ranger books!
+If you have nature-loving kids, then check out our guide to finding the best nature gifts for kids who love the outdoors.

 I recommend that you include a visit to Capitol Reef National Park and explore the Fruita Area with your kids.
 Located in Utah, this National Park allows families to pick fruit, seasonally for free!